todthomson/todthomson.github.io/_posts/2015-05-03-developer-health-check-2015-edition.md

     Last month I presented my Developer Health Check (2015 Edition) at the Brisbane Software Improvement Group.
-    There is no video or audio for the presentation, but I thought I'd make the slides available in any case.
+    There is no video or audio for the presentation, but I thought I'd make the slide deck available in any case.
 ---

-Earlier tonight I presented my
+Last month I presented my
 [Developer Health Check (2015 Edition)](http://www.meetup.com/Brisbane-Software-Improvement-Group/events/220574022/)
 at the
 [Brisbane Software Improvement Group](http://www.meetup.com/Brisbane-Software-Improvement-Group/).